-Kitchener is home to 73 unique neighbourhoods.
-Popular neighbourhoods include Trussler, with 111 active real estate listings, Doon South, with 111 active real estate listings, and Lower Doon, with 111 active real estate listings.
+Kitchener is home to 72 unique neighbourhoods.
+Popular neighbourhoods include Trussler, with 92 active real estate listings, Trillium Industrial Park, with 92 active real estate listings, and Dundee, with 92 active real estate listings.

 Residents of the City of Kitchener are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.634%.

-There is currently no municipal land transfer tax in effect in Kitchener but the provincial land transfer tax still applies to all property purchases
+There is currently no municipal land transfer tax in effect in Kitchener but the provincial land transfer tax still applies to all property purchases.
+First-time home buyers in Ontario may quality for a provincial land transfer tax rebate of up to $4,000.

 See below for provincial land transfer tax rates.